shiprajoshi/herokufinal/README.md

 ## Introduction
 I created CodingBox.IO as a boilerplate for quickly creating startup prototypes.
 It's based on popular [MEAN.JS](http://meanjs.org/) framework but instead of Angular's stack, it uses ReactJS's stack and written completely in ES6.

+This boilerplate doesn't include webpack server side, so require(...) assets stuff won't work - I didn't need it for most of the projects.
+Maybe I'll add these features later.

 ## Before You Begin
 Before you begin we recommend you read about the basic building blocks that assemble a CodingBox.IO application: